19 Lin2 臨

-Commentary on the image: The appropriateness of a great king, (which is) called to act according to the middle (of the upper trigram, i.e. through the principle of moderation).
+Commentary on the image: The appropriateness of the great king (or the ancestral king), which is called to act according to the middle (of the upper trigram, i.e. through the principle of moderation).

 Line 5 associates with line 2 without haughtiness, servility, oppression or connivance.
 This is the way to employ people who are stronger.

 Enlightenment through six five: to win a popular following by dint of one's intelligence.
 An intelligent approach is signified by the weak approaching the strong and having the strong work for it; this can be attained through moderate association.
 Not being jealous of the talent of those below and bringing their potential into full play is the appropriate attitude for the employer to take, and is auspicious.
-Hexagram Jie (60), to restrict, appears while this line is activated, becoming masculine and staying at its right position with moderation.
+After this line is activated changing to masculine (which makes it lose correlation with line 2) and then acts not only moderately but also righteously, the hexagram appears as Jie (60), to restrict.
 This signifies that appropriate control will be in place as long as the approach is carried out in a moderate and righteous manner.

 The 6th line

-Text: (The subject must remain in a state of) an honest and reliable (敦) Lin (approach), (which will lead to) auspiciousness, (and then there will be) no calamity (or fault).
+The subject must remain in a state of an honest and reliable (敦) Lin (approach); it will lead to auspiciousness, and then there will be no calamity (or fault).

-Commentary on the image: The auspiciousness of an honest and reliable Lin (approach), (signifies) aspiration is (to develop) inward.
+Commentary on the image: The auspiciousness of an honest and reliable Lin (approach), which is because aspiration is to develop inward.